 Bill is certified by the Minnesota State Bar Association as a Certified Trial Specialist.
 He received the “Minnesota Lawyer Attorneys of the Year” from Minnesota Lawyer newspaper in 2001.
 He has been named a Minnesota Super Lawyer every year for many years by Minnesota Lawyer.
 He has long been listed in Who’s Who in Personal Injury Law, published by Minnesota Law & Politics.
 Bill’s firm has always been “AV-rated,” the highest rating available, per Martindale Hubbell Law Directory.

-For over two decades, Bill has served as a volunteer attorney for Southern Minnesota Regional Legal Services, providing pro bono representation for qualified indigent persons.
-For years, he has been a member of the SMRLS Campaign for Legal Aid Fundraising Committee.
-During the 2009 Republican National Convention in St. Paul, Minnesota, Bill and his partner, George Dunn, provided free legal representation for reporters and for the Reporter’s Committee for Freedom of the Press on behalf of members of the media who were subject to police arrest during the convention.
+For over three decades, Bill has served as a volunteer attorney for Southern Minnesota Regional Legal Services, providing pro bono representation for qualified indigent persons.
+For decades, he has been a member of the SMRLS Campaign for Legal Aid Fundraising Committee.
+During the 2008 Republican National Convention in St. Paul, Minnesota, Bill and his partner, George Dunn, provided free legal representation for reporters and for the Reporter’s Committee for Freedom of the Press on behalf of members of the media who were subject to police arrest during the convention.

 Bill is a former adjunct professor of law at William Mitchell College of Law.
 He has helped educate other legal professionals by speaking at many continuing legal education seminars over the years.